 If you can’t see a way to realistically pay what you owe in full over a reasonable timeframe, an IVA may be the best option for you.

-* Based on our customers who had an IVA approved in January 2021, 10% will write off on average 83.8% of their unsecured debt and 50% will write off on average 71.6% of their unsecured debt upon successful completion.
+* Based on FSS customers who had an IVA approved in December 2021, the top 50% expect to write off on average 80.1% of their unsecured debt upon successful completion.

 If you owe money to multiple creditors, and they’re all demanding payment, this situation can be stressful to say the least.
 Another benefit of an IVA is that an appointed professional, known as an Insolvency Practitioner, will deal with creditors on your behalf.